Ed94/gencpp/docs/AST_Design.md

 using Code = AST*;
 ```

 This is what the genc library would have to use due to its constraints of a langauge.
-Anything else and it would either be an unergonomic mess of struct wrapping with a mess of macros & procedures to interface with it.

-Further, to provide intuitive filters on the AST, there are AST types (covered in [AST_Types.md](AST_Types.md)).
+The actual content per type of AST is covered within [AST_Types.md](AST_Types.md).

 These are pure PODS that just have the lay members relevant to the type of AST node they represent.
 Each of them has a Code type alias specific to it.